-It’s safe to say that anti-ageing and anti-acne could very well be two of the most popular skincare categories at most stores.
-Now that micro-ageing is a real thing and fine lines start to crop up as soon as you hit the 30s, along with adult acne, it’s even more important to introduce the right kind of skincare to your routine.
-Enter magic ingredient: retinol.
-This potent skincare ingredient is used for a number of concerns which include fine lines, wrinkles, acne and pigmentation.
+It’s safe to say that anti-ageing and anti-acne are two of the most popular skincare categories at most stores.
+Now that micro-ageing is a real thing and fine lines start to crop up as soon as you hit 30 along with adult acne, it’s even more important to introduce the right kind of skincare to your routine.
+Enter magic ingredient retinol.
+This potent skincare ingredient is used for a number of issues such as fine lines, wrinkles, acne, and pigmentation.
 While the benefits are many, it’s important that you introduce retinol to your routine under dermatologist supervision.
-Dr Gauri Desai, dermatologist and co-founder of Skinsense Mumbai gives us insight on everything you need to know about retinol.
+Dr Gauri Desai, dermatologist and co-founder of Skinsense Mumbai gave us insights on everything you need to know about retinol.

 What is retinol and what are its uses in skincare?

-Retinol is a derivative of Vitamin A, which is used for skin rejuvenation and reducing the signs of aging in skin.
-Retinoids is a term used to refer to a group of Vitamin A derivatives which are used orally or topically (local application) for a number of skin conditions.
+Retinol is a derivative of Vitamin A, which is used for skin rejuvenation and reducing signs of aging.
+Retinoids is a term used to refer to a group of Vitamin A derivatives that are used orally or topically (local application) for a number of skin conditions.
 Of these, Retinol and Retinaldehyde are available over-the-counter (OTC) as they are milder and have slower action.
-When applied to the skin, Retinol is converted to Retinoic Acid by skin enzymes.
-Retinoic Acid is the active compound which helps in reducing the signs of aging like fine lines, wrinkles, patchy discolouration and roughness.
+When applied to the skin, Retinol is converted to Retinoic Acid by skin enzymes, which helps in reducing many signs of ageing like fine lines, wrinkles, patchy discolouration, and roughness.
 However, this conversion can take very long, sometimes as long as 3 – 6 months.
 So, the results are seen after a long time.
-However, the side effects, like redness, irritation and peeling, are also less.
+Although the side effects like redness, irritation and peeling are much less.
 Other Retinoids available are Tretinoin (Retinoic acid), Adapalene and Tazarotene.
-These are prescription drugs as they are stronger and are associated with more redness, peeling and irritation, requiring supervision by a doctor.
+These are prescription drugs as they are stronger and should be prescribed by doctors.
 The results of these are faster and more dramatic than Retinols or Retinaldehydes.

 Which skin types and age groups does retinol suit?
 Which skin concerns is it ideal for?

 Retinoids can be used by all skin types.
-However, oily and combination skins tolerate them better—dry and sensitive skins require more caution.
+However, oily and combination skins tolerate them better; dry and sensitive skins require more caution.
 Retinoids reduce the oiliness in skin and can be used in a gel-based formulation for oily skin types.
 Dry skin will require cream-based formulations of lower concentration.
-They are used to treat acne and reduce oiliness and also to reduce the signs of aging.
-They act by increasing the rate of cell renewal, promoting collagen formation and reducing pigmented cells in the skin.
-These result in an improvement in the quality of the skin, making it plumper, smoother and even-toned.
+They are used to treat acne and reduce oiliness.
+They act by increasing the rate of cell renewal, promoting collagen formation, and reducing pigmented cells.
+These result in an improvement in the quality of the skin making it plumper, smoother, and even-toned.

-What are the precautions one must take before introducing retinol in their skincare routine?
 What is the best way to incorporate it in your routine?
 What precautions should be taken?

 All skin types have to take proper precautions against sun-exposure while using retinoids.
-Dry and sensitive skin types have to use moisturisers regularly to keep the skin healthy.
-The action of retinoids on skin results in redness, peeling and irritable skin.
-To reduce these, you should start slowly and use small amounts for a short period of application at night rather than leaving the creams for overnight application to begin with.
+The action of retinoids on skin results in redness, peeling, and irritable skin.
+To reduce these, you should start slowly and use small amounts for a short period of application at night rather than leaving the creams for overnight application.
 One can begin with application twice a week, 3-4 days apart.
 After about 2-3 weeks, if this is tolerated well, the use can be increased to alternate nights.
 Thereafter it can be further increased to every night after another 2-4 weeks.
-Getting used to the creams may take a few weeks or a couple of months, but the process should not be hurried as an increase in side-effects will call for discontinuation of use.
-The whole process will then have to be started all over again.
+Getting used to the creams may take a few weeks or a couple of months, but the process should not be hurried.
 These products need to be applied for a very long time.
-Very dry and sensitive skin may need a twice weekly or alternate day regime for many months.
+Dry and sensitive skin may need a biweekly or alternate day regime for many months.

 How does one use retinol, how does it really work?

 All retinoid products are not created equal and some supervision may be required.
-Every person may react differently, so it is better to start conservatively and seek professional advice when you plan to do so.
+Every person may react differently, so it is better to start conservatively and seek professional advice.
 Using retinol products religiously and in the right manner can show great results.

 Here are our classic, all-time favourite retinol products: